From Ohio History Central

 The Miamis were allies of the French until British traders moved into the Ohio Country, around 1740.
 The French forced the British out of Ohio, and the Miamis allied themselves with the French again until the British victory in the French and Indian War.
 As French trading posts turned into British forts, many Miami natives moved to present-day Indiana to avoid further battles with the more powerful British.
 During the American Revolution, the Miamis, who were especially fearful of additional white settlers moving into the Ohio Country, fought with the British against the United States.
 After the defeat of the British, the Miami natives continued to fight the United States.

 Little Turtle was a great leader of the Miamis.
-He helped to lead a force of Miamis and other Native American to victory over two United States armies.
+He helped to lead a force of Miamis and other Native Americans to victory over two United States armies.
 They defeated the army of General Josiah Harmar in 1790 (Harmar's Defeat) and the army of General Arthur St. Clair in 1791 (St. Clair's Defeat).

 General Anthony Wayne finally defeated the Miamis and other Ohio natives at the Battle of Fallen Timbers in 1794.
 They surrendered most of their lands in Ohio with the signing of the Treaty of Greeneville.
 In 1818, the United States forced the Miami natives to give up their last reservation in Ohio.
 Most of these people settled in Indiana, but the United States removed some of them to Kansas during the 1850s, while others were permitted to remain in Indiana.